HasanAnorov/WebRTC-Signalling-Server/README.md

-# Signaling Server for Video Conference with Jetpack Compose and WebRTC - From Scratch
+# Signaling Server for Video Conference with Jetpack Compose and WebRTC

 Welcome to the GitHub repository for creating a signaling server for a video conference application using JavaScript and Node.js.
 Jetpack Compose for the UI and WebRTC for real-time video communication.
 The signaling server will help facilitate seamless video conferencing by managing connections.